ajaykarwal/ajaykarwal-v6/_pages/now.md

 - I plan on catching up on the original Blade Runner soon before checking out Blade Runner 2049 (bit late to the game I know).

 ## Music
-<p id="lastfmStatus"></p>

-You can see what else I've been listening to on my [Last.fm profile](https://www.last.fm/user/ajaykarwal)
+<span id="lastfmStatus"></span>You can see what else I've been listening to on my [Last.fm](https://www.last.fm/user/ajaykarwal) or [Spotify](https://open.spotify.com/user/keynote) profiles.

 ## Gaming
 I recently completed Super Mario Odyssey to 100%.
-I'm now focusing on playing some Fifa 18 and Captain Toad.
+I'm now focusing on playing some Fifa 18, Rocket League and Fortnite.

+This page is inspired by Derek Siver’s [now page](http://sivers.org/now) suggestion and his [Now Now Now](http://nownownow.com/) movement.